ros-industrial/industrial_training/gh_pages/_source/session5/Building-a-Perception-Pipeline.rst

 #.
 Import the new workspace into your QTCreator IDE (if using QTCreator):

    * In QTCreator: `File -> New File or Project -> Other Project -> ROS Workspace -> ~/perception_ws`
+   * Don't forget to check the ROS distro and the build system!

 Intro (Review Existing Code)
 ----------------------------